joseville1001/azure-docs/articles/machine-learning/how-to-understand-automated-ml.md

 ## Residuals

 The residuals chart is a histogram of the prediction errors (residuals) generated for regression and forecasting experiments.
-Residuals are calculated as `y_predicted - y_true` for all samples and then displayed as a histogram to show model bias.
+Residuals are calculated as `y_predicted - y_true` for all validation samples and then displayed as a histogram to show model bias.

 In this example, note that both models are slightly biased to predict lower than the actual value.
 This is not uncommon for a dataset with a skewed distribution of actual targets, but indicates worse model performance.
 A good model will have a residuals distribution that peaks at zero with few residuals at the extremes.
 A worse model will have a spread out residuals distribution with fewer samples around zero.